-It shares our personal reflections of science capital and wider research around STEM engagement alongside examples of how we are working to try and embedded the research into our different museum functions and contexts – to ultimately enable us to develop and deliver more inclusive and accessible STEM and cultural engagement experiences, across our offer for the widest possible audiences.
+Written and edited by the Science Museum Group Academy team, this blog shares our personal reflections of science capital and wider research around STEM engagement.
+It includes examples of how we are working to try and embedded the research into our different museum functions and contexts – to ultimately enable us to develop and deliver more inclusive and accessible STEM and cultural engagement experiences, across our offer for the widest possible audiences.

 The creation of the Transforming Practice blog came as a response to feedback from the first Enterprising Science ‘Transforming Practice’ seminar held at the Science Museum to introduce the concept of science capital to museum and science centre practitioners.
 The response to the research was extremely positive, but people wanted to know what the research meant for museums and science centres – and what it actually looked like in practice.